Demba Diallo

-Demba Diallo (born 13 October 2000) is a Malian footballer who plays as a Winger for Saudi club Al-Wehda and the Mali national team.
+Demba Diallo (born 13 October 2000) is a Malian professional footballer who plays as a Winger for Saudi club Al-Wehda and the Mali national team.

 Club career

-On 27 August 2021, Diallo joined TFF First League team Manisa..
+On 27 August 2021, Diallo joined TFF First League team Manisa.

 On 16 August 2025, Diallo joined Saudi FDL club Al-Wehda.
+He made his debut here on September 13, 2024, against Al-Ula.

 International career

 Diallo made his professional debut with the Mali national team in a 1–0 2020 African Nations Championship tie with Burkina Faso on 16 January 2021.

 International goals

 Scores and results list Mali's goal tally first.